vilasbtw/coeus/README.md

 # Coeus
-Coeus is a RESTful API developed in Java using Spring Boot, designed to simulate the backend of a fictional academic library system.
-The main goal of this project is to explore best practices with Spring Boot for building well-structured RESTful APIs.
+Coeus is a web application designed to manage books within a library system, enabling efficient control of book loans.
+This RESTful API is being developed in Java using Spring Boot.

 ## Technologies Used: